mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 Implicit Accounts and Smart Contracts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Tezos there are two kinds of accounts: *implicit accounts* and *smart contracts*.
+In Mavryk there are two kinds of accounts: *implicit accounts* and *smart contracts*.

 - The implicit accounts are the addresses starting with *mv1*, *mv2*,
   and *mv3* we have used up to now.
 They are created with a transfer